History of the World: Part I poster

 The inciting incident occurs at 12 minutes when Transition to Roman Empire: Comicus the stand-up philosopher struggles in a society that doesn't appreciate him, facing potential execution—survival becomes the stakes..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Comicus chooses to enter Caesar's palace for the command performance, fully committing to the dangerous world of Roman politics and spectacle., moving from reaction to action.
+This shows the protagonist's commitment to Comicus chooses to enter Caesar's palace for the command performance, fully committing to the dangerous world of Roman politics and spectacle., moving from reaction to action.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Jacques and companions are captured and sentenced to guillotine—the whiff of death is literal as executions loom and all hope seems lost for the French peasants., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.